kennyta0204/Cars/README.md

     1. Download Postgresql
     2. Create Database named "cars"
-    3. Download files from repository
+    3. Open psql_auth.py and input your own password
-    4. Open cars_sql.ipynb and input your own psql password
+    3. Run psql_init.py to setup database ($ python psql_init 'sql_files/')
-    5. Run notebook and DONE
+    5. Run app.py ($ python app.py)

-Alternatively if you would like to have the dataset on a different SQL database, just download the sql files and execute them in any order.
+Alternatively if you would like to have the dataset on a different SQL database, just download the sql files and execute them in order.

 Future updates: